abenezer1244-afk/markowitz-portfolio-optimizer/README.md

 ## Visualizations

 ### Efficient Frontier
+Shows thousands of feasible portfolios generated through Monte Carlo simulation, the efficient frontier, the minimum-volatility portfolio, and the maximum-Sharpe portfolio.

 ![Efficient Frontier](efficient_frontier.png)

 ### Portfolio Allocations
+Compares the optimal asset weights for the minimum-volatility and maximum-Sharpe portfolios.
 ![Portfolio Allocations](portfolio_allocations.png)

 ### Growth of $1
+Compares the cumulative performance of optimized portfolios against an equal-weight portfolio and the SPY benchmark.
 ![Growth of $1](growth_of_1.png)
 ![Growth of $1](growth_of_1D.png)
 ## Results